 It would wrong to say that the subject of face masks has been properly researched in regard to Covid-19.
 This virus hasn't been around long enough for thorough studies and despite masks being mandated, the rise in cases has not stopped.
 Many people wear them out of fear of being harassed or punished.

-(Interestingly, in researching this I found that Google and YouTube actually censor information if it questions official doctrine.
+(Interestingly, in researching this I found that Google, YouTube and Facebook actually censor information if it questions official doctrine.
 Using other search engines, the best advice on masks is that masks might work in conjunction with physical distancing, hand washing etc. and providing they're fitted properly and not touched.
 It's easy to understand how a facemask could reduce spray from a mouth but evidence of efficacy in this pandemic is sorely lacking - indeed the rise in cases since masks were mandated must raise questions.)

 If you thought politics doesn't influence information just take a look at this: an article no longer available because it doesn't follow the doctrine.
 Published long before Covid-19 struck and not intended to counter the current policy, however, it's now deemed to be inappropriate and has been taken down.
 However, you can decide for yourself whether the article is informative or not by

 reading the original here.
 I would have thought it highly relevant to today's problems.